Linuxfabrik/monitoring-plugins/check-plugins/mysql-innodb-buffer-pool-size/README.md

                         so alerting keeps working while trending data is dropped.
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds)
+Default: 3 (seconds) -w, --warning WARN    WARN threshold for how far the checkpoint has run
+                        through the redo log, in percent of `Innodb_checkpoint_max_age`.
+At 87.5 InnoDB starts
+                        flushing pages ahead to keep the checkpoint moving.
+                        Only evaluated on a server that publishes its checkpoint age.
+Supports Nagios ranges.
+Default: 87.5

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/mysql-innodb-buffer-pool-size/